 Nakiri 165mm HAP40 Silverback - Tsuchime Finish, Complite Handle Red

 HAP40 is an exceptional steel that has not been used for chef's knives for too long.
-It belongs to the group of powder metallurgical steels which, by melting pure metal powder under pressure, obtain a more uniform steel structure than cast steels.
+It belongs to the powder metallurgical steels, which obtain a more uniform steel structure than cast steels by melting pure metal powder under pressure.
 Particularly noteworthy is the extreme hardness of the HAP40 steel used for this blade.
 Through a special heat treatment with salt baths, the steel achieves a hardness of HRC 65-67.

 Currently, HAP40 is only processed by a few Japanese blacksmiths in the traditional way, so the supply of HAP40 blades is still very limited.
 We are therefore proud to offer our own HAP40 series.
 We have the Silverback HAP40 knives forged for us by specialists in and around Seki, Japan, according to our specifications and are pleased to be able to offer this series at attractive prices.
 Each knife in this series is engraved with the Silverback "銀 背" (Japanese for silverback) and is therefore unique and only available from us.